rcmaniac25/stethoscope/Docs/Tasks.md

 - Ensure this works under Mono (as the port to C++ is still a while away, and "this WILL be ported" opinion is always subject to change, though it's currently "it WILL happen")
 - Proper IQbservable support in RegistryStorage (and maybe additional storage options)
 - Support remote logs
+- Look into the status of System.IO.Pipelines to see if more progress has been made (would also need to upgrade to at least .Net Core 2.1 and the .Net Framework equiv.
+Maybe https://github.com/mgravell/Pipelines.Sockets.Unofficial if nothing new)
 - (large) With larger logs, start to flesh out LogRegistry... maybe allow LINQ usage so components of logs can be searched through.
     - [Done?]
 Needs to support multiple sources (so there may be logs from same time but different log files), and how to query through that
     - How much metadata do we want? (log file names, sources, etc.)